Been denying your dreams?

 I know A LOT can change in one year.

 It is never too late to live happily ever after.

 I’m too old.

 I’ve made too many mistakes.

 This little inventory challenged my thinking about dreams.
 There was a season in my life where the dreams I had made thus far were shattered.
 My marriage had failed after 22 years; I was alone and felt hopeless.
 Little by little I began to heal.
 The little dreams I dared to believe in started to become a part of my reality almost as if I had spoken them into existence by the sheer force of my faith.
 I started a new life in Austin; I became a certified life coach.
 I allowed myself to look forward to the future with a steady mustard seed of growth.
 It has been a process and a journey.

 Now, I savor those fulfilled dreams and use that energy to fuel the hope in my present aspirations and desires.
 I then keep my eyes open for opportunities that may reveal a pathway to that seemingly impossible dream.

-As we enter into the Fall season, make a dream list.
+As we enter into the summer season, make a dream list.
 Tuck it in your heart and wait expectantly and joyfully, while still doing your best to relish in contentment for the present.
 Life can be a joyful journey full of surprises!
 If your dreams have been shattered in the past, know that hope is never lost.
 Dare to believe in just one dream, and “never ever ever give up” on it.